luqmanhaqim/zip-automation-function/README.md

 This section provides a cost analysis for the Lambda function based on the provided specifications and pricing information.

 ## Assumption
-- Allocated Memory for Lambda Function: 3072 MB
+- Allocated Memory for Lambda Function: 1024 MB
+- Average file size of 10 MB
 - Average Execution Time: 1.49 seconds
 - Number of Invocations per hour: 1000,000
 - 30 days in a month